SysKitTeam/docs-spdockit/known-issues/spdockit-reporting-upa-changes.md

 ---
-title: SPDocKit reporting changes in the User Profile Service Application
+title: Unaccounted differences in the UPA settings
 description: This article describes a problem with incorrectly collecting User Profile Service Application data.
 author: Tomislav Kunaj
 date: 5/6/2017